Revised: 22 May 2019

 What is meant by a common or rare adverse reaction?

-How can I reduce the risk of adverse reactions?
+Reducing the risk of adverse reactions

 What is an adverse reaction?

-All medicines can cause adverse reactions in some people.
+All medicines and vaccines can cause adverse reactions in some people.
 Adverse reactions can range from headaches and upset stomach to more serious reactions such as liver or kidney injury.
 Some adverse reactions can be predicted, but some adverse reactions occur unexpectedly once many people take the medicine (eg, severe allergy).
 Most people take medicines without suffering any serious adverse reactions.

 Find a medicine data sheet or consumer medicine information